Health records and personal information

 Sexual health records

 We understand that you may be concerned about your sexual health information being shared.
 Knowing your sexual health information may help your clinician to offer you appropriate care where the information is relevant to the care.
-Staff of the sexual health clinic will only reveal information held in your sexual health record in the circumstances outlined in the Respecting your privacy in sexual health clinics fact sheet.
+Staff of the sexual health clinic will be able to provide you with further information about how your sexual health record is handled.

 Sharing your sexual health information